Brad-Portouw/MECH105-Algorithms/Simpsons/ReadMe.md

 ## Simpson's 1/3 rule Function

 Simpson is a matlab function that will perform numerical integration with the composite Simpson's 1/3 rule by comparing a vector of independent variables (x) to dependent variables (y).
+The function needs at bare minimum 3 data points and works best with an odd number of data points past 3.
+If an even number of points are given, the trapezoidal rule is used to integrate between the last two remaining points.

 **[I] = Simpson(x,y)**